 The sculpture didn’t influence Tripitaka’s title as the Golden Cicada Elder.
 But it’s still fascinating to see a real world connection between the insect and a bodhisattva.

-Update: 09-13-2020
+Update: 09-13-20

 Deviantart user Taylor-Denna has drawn a beautiful depiction of Tripitaka’s former incarnation as a literal cicada (fig. 6).
-It is quite unique as I’ve never seen any other artist portray the former Bodhisattva in such a way.
+It is quite unique as I’ve never seen any other artist portray the former celestial in such a way.
 The image makes one think of an insect who acquired magic powers through spiritual cultivation and rose through the Buddho-Daoist hierarchy to become the Buddha’s disciple.
 The idea would make a good prequel story.

 Update: 12-01-21